Jasmin McNeill

 Yawa (Long Journey) by Maree Clarke

-Bass Coast Shire Council, 2025Role: Curator and Project Manager, Bass Coast Shire CouncilPermanently displayed in the Grand Hall, Yawa (Long Journey) consists of thirty Murrini glass panels, shaped and suspended to form a stunning glass canoe overhead.
+Berninneit, 2025Role: Curator, Bass Coast Shire CouncilCommissioned by Bass Coast Shire Council, Yawa (Long Journey) by Maree Clarke is a major public artwork permanently displayed in the Grand Hall of Berninneit cultural centre on Phillip Island.
+Yawa (Long Journey) consists of thirty Murrini glass panels, shaped and suspended to form a stunning glass canoe overhead.
 Patination on the glass captures the microscopic elements of the river reed and reflects the play of light and colour of the wetlands and ocean that surround Millowl, Phillip Island.
 The canoe references the long connection to waterways and history of travel to the island by First Nations people.

 Hidden Ecology